charlesgohck/luncheonmeet/README.md

 - Connect to the DB using pgAdmin4 or Datagrip.
 - Create the luncheonmeet DB and create the dbo schema under it.
 - Run the init.sql script on the luncheonmeet.dbo schema
+- Download the DB CA Cert from the managed DB dashboard and copy its content from BEGIN CERTIFICATE to END CERTIFICATE to an encrypted environment variable for app platform named ```DB_CA_CERT```.
+This will be copied into the build when the project is started.

 ## Production: Vercel
 A similar process is used for launching the app to production on Vercel.
 However, you cannot whitelist Vercel IP Addresses unless you are on the Enterprise Plan.